Narven/rustwannabe/src/065-traits.md

 ```

->  we dont implement `run` in `Robot`  and it will use the default behaviour.
+>  we don't implement `run` in `Robot` and it will use the default behaviour.
 If it is defined it will override the default behaviour.

 Full example: